-Passing through the Iberian peninsula and wondering how to spend your short stay in Spain?
+Passing through the Iberian peninsula and wondering how to spend your short stay in Spain alone?
 Calm down and wipe away the sweat from your forehead.
 With more than 30 busy airports and quite developed (finally) high-speed rail infrastructure, Spain is one of the best places for solo short escapes!
 Read what short trips options are out there for all people travelling to Spain alone.

 Time is precious, as we all know.
 Long vacations and city breaks are what the hearts of travellers desire for but sometimes the time is not on our side.

 If we stayed as long as we wanted in all countries and places we’d like to visit we would need at least 9 lives.
 Unfortunately, we’re not cats but solo travellers, aren’t we!

 God bless short escapes and heaven bless vibrant Spain which was possibly born for short vacations for solo travellers!